 - Active Members!

-- A core group consisting of the president, political vice president, organizational vice president, campaign manager and five permanent members
+- A core group consisting of the president, political vice president, organizational vice president, campaign manager, four committee representatives, and international representative and up to two other members

-- Local chapters and three political committees (food, trade, climate)
+- Local chapters and four political committees (food, trade, climate, urban development)

 - Activity in the local chapters are divided into different topic groups